iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 > I waited two hours to be seen, and kept getting canceled on each time I got to my turn on the waitlist.
 Four different times.
 I hate leaving negative reviews, but this experience was awful and extremely frustrating.<br> :date: __2020-09-15 20:56:55__

 > Had an appt for my daughter with the EAP that we waited a couple of weeks for.
 I downloaded the app and set up an account a week in advance.
 We joined our appt 15 min early.
 When the appt time came the provider's video wouldn't connect.
 We were connected to wifi and had a strong signal.
 We kept waiting and about 10 min after appt time we got a notification that the provider had canceled the appt.
 We didn't get a call, the appt was just canceled due to the provider's connectivity problem.<br> :date: __2020-09-11 23:43:50__

-> I came in with someone else because even whispering caused severe pain and the doctor was adamant I spoke.
-Also called my viral tonsillitis covid.🙄<br> :date: __2020-09-07 20:56:41__